AotinianoZ/webaoz2/content/blog/_index.md

 sidebar:
   title: Your Thoughts Become Reality
   author: Alonso Otiniano Zavala @Branext
-  description: "In this page you are going to read and interactive with awesome developments in geology related to enviromental geoscience, hydrogeology, geological hazards and geochemical."
+  description: "On this page you are going to read and interact with awesome developments in geology related to environmental geoscience, hydrogeology, geological hazards and geochemical engineering."
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   show_sidebar_adunit: true # show ad container